debargha002/Prepinsta-Winter-Internship/README.md

 - ### Week 1 Task:- Creating Functional Dashboard in Google Sheets Create a functional dashboard in Google Sheets/Excel to analyze and visualize data related to bike buyers.
 Your dashboard should provide insights into the behavior and preferences of bike buyers.

+- ### Week 2 Task:- Develop a simple game in Python, titled “Frog and Leap"